manishkatyan/strapi-stripe/README.md

 You can easily configure the Stripe Payments plugin to connect with your Stripe Account.

-- Go to `Strapi Settings -> STRIPE -> Configuration`.
+- Go to `Strapi Settings -> Stripe -> Configuration`.
 - On the configiration page, Enter All the fields.
-- You can toggle between Stripe test mode and Stripe Live mode.
-Using Live Mode CheckBox.
+- Using `Live Mode` checkBox, you can easily toggle between Stripe Test and Live mode.
-- Click on save to save the Stripe Confiiguration.
+- Click on Save to save the Stripe confiiguration.

 <br/><br/>
 <img style="width: 100%; height: auto;" src="https://higheredlab.com/wp-content/uploads/strapi-stripe-configuration.gif" alt="strapi-stripe-Configuration" />